joycesim/joycesim.github.io/news/index.md

 # {{page.title}}

 ### 2022
 January: Happy new year!
 Graduate applications are due!
+Watch this space: New paper submitted!

 ### 2021
 December: Kenni, Susan and Dr Joyce Sim will be presenting at [#AGU2021](https://www.agu.org/Fall-Meeting)!